aws-samples/aws-panorama-samples/README.md

 **Step 2** : Open the .ipynb notebook and follow the instructions in the notebook
 **Step 3** : To make any changes, change the corresponding node package.json or the graph.json in the application folder

-For more information, check out the documentation for the Panorama DX CLI [here](https://github.com/aws/aws-panorama-cli)
+For more information, check out the documentation for the AWS Panorama DX CLI [here](https://github.com/aws/aws-panorama-cli)

 ## Section 4: Documentation